European Studies program

 This program is designed to fit all profiles of students.
 Whether you are fully enrolled in a specific academic program of our university, or visiting as an international or exchange student, you can choose to attend all the courses of the program or select those you are more interested in.
 Each course is credited with a number of ECTS which will be acquired after successful completion of the course.
 These courses can complete a learning agreement/plan of study with courses taken in other programs.
 Several options are offered, depending on your status, needs and objectives : Exchange and international students :

-- You want to enroll in the full program as a one-year project: upon completion you will be awarded the European Studies Certificate, issued by the University of Limoges.
+- You want to enroll in the full program as a one-year project: upon completion you will be awarded the European Studies Diploma, issued by the University of Limoges.
 The requirements are that all courses be completed (both at the Faculty of Law and Economics and the Faculty of Humanities), including the final research paper.

 - You want to enroll only in certain courses of the program as part of a learning agreement/study plan: you will receive the ECTS credits awarded for each course.
 The rest of your learning agreement will be completed with courses chosen from other programs.